Guyana Banking Guide 2026: Debit Cards, ATMs, Mobile Banking & More

 Coins

-$1, $5, and $10 coins exist but are less commonly used in daily transactions.
+$1, $5, and $10 coins exist but are rarely used in daily transactions.
 Most prices are rounded to the nearest $10 or $20.

 Tipping

-Tipping is not mandatory in Guyana, but it is appreciated for good service.
+Tipping is not mandatory in Guyana but is appreciated for good service.
 At restaurants, 10% is considered generous.
 Hotel porters and tour guides also appreciate small tips.

-Need to convert currency?
-Use our Currency Converter tool to check the latest GYD exchange rates.
-For a broader picture of how far your money goes, see our Cost of Living in Guyana 2026 guide.
+Need to check a rate?
+Use our Currency Converter.
+For a wider view of costs, see our Cost of Living in Guyana 2026 guide.

-Guyana is still primarily a cash economy.
-Knowing where you can and cannot use your card will save you from awkward moments at the checkout:
+Guyana remains predominantly a cash economy.
+Knowing in advance where cards work will save you time at the checkout.

-Always carry cash and treat your card as a backup in Guyana.
+Always carry cash and treat your card as a backup.
 Even in Georgetown, many businesses prefer cash.
-Outside the capital, cash is the only way to pay for almost everything.
+Outside the capital, cash is the only practical payment method for almost everything.

-If you receive a phone call, text message, or email claiming to be from your bank and asking for your PIN, card number, or password — do not respond.
-Banks will never ask for this information by phone, text, or email.
+If you receive a phone call, text, or email asking for your PIN, card number, online banking password, or a one-time code — do not respond.
+Banks will never call and ask for your PIN or online banking password.
 Hang up and call your bank directly using the number on the back of your card or the numbers listed above.

 Frequently Asked Questions